dziksu/react-hook-use-window-width/README.md

 ## Installation

-Use the package manager yarn or npm to install foobar.
+Use the package manager yarn or npm to install **react-hook-use-window-width**.

 ```bash
 npm install react-hook-use-window-width